mariobkp/capstone_1/README.md

 </p>

-And just like with the countries of origin, let's see the breakdown of the total point spread by variety.
+And just like with the countries of origin, let us see the breakdown of the total point spread by variety.

 <p align="center">